Choosing the Right Massage Oil for Your Treatment Table

 Do a thorough clean each week.
 Take off face cradles and armrests.
 Clean them separately.

-Use enzyme cleaners for tough oil spots.
-These eat through organic matter.
-Leave them for 15 minutes.
+Use soap and water.
+Leave for 15 minutes.
 Then scrub gently with a soft brush.

 Stop Damage Before It Starts